brillout/wildcard-api/docs/readme.template.md

    > :information_source:
    > Wildcard automatically loads any file named `endpoints.*` or `*.endpoints.*`.

-3. Use the `@wildcard-api/client` package to remotely call `enpdoint.myFirstEndpoint` from the browser:
+3. Use the `@wildcard-api/client` package to remotely call `enpdoint.myFirstEndpoint` from the browser.

    ~~~js
    // Browser